hulloitskai/grapevine/README.md

    to this Docker Machine into the current shell. _This step has to be run every time you want to access the remote Docker daemon._
-3. When you are done with deploying to the remote Docker daemon, switch back to the local daemon by running `. unmachine.env.sh`.
+3. When you are done with deploying to the remote Docker daemon, switch back to the local daemon by running `unmachine`.

 ### Example Deploy